England cricket team: 1920s

 England's first match after the war was in the 1920–21 season against Australia.
 Still feeling the effects of the war England went down to a series of crushing defeats and suffered their first whitewash losing the series 5–0.
 Six Australians scored hundreds while Mailey spun out 36 English batsmen.
 Things were no better in the next few Ashes series losing the 1921 Ashes series 3–0 and the 1924–25 Ashes 4–1.
 England's fortunes were to change in 1926 as they regained the Ashes and were a formidable team during this period dispatching Australia 4–1 in the 1928–29 Ashes tour.

-On the same year the West Indies became the fourth nation to be granted Test status and played their first game against England.
+In the same year the West Indies became the fourth nation to be granted Test status and played their first game against England.
 England won each of these three Tests by an innings, and a view was expressed in the press that their elevation had proved a mistake although Learie Constantine did the double on the tour.
 In the 1929–30 season England went on two concurrent tours with one team going to New Zealand (who were granted Test status earlier that year) and the other to the West Indies.
-Despite sending two separate teams England won both tours beating New Zealand 1–0 and the West Indies 2–1.
+Despite sending two separate teams England won against New Zealand 1–0 and drawn with the West Indies 1–1.